Back to California

 Limits and Unknowns

-• The bill does not specify the exact amount of the density bonus.
+• The bill does not specify the exact amount of additional density bonus developers will receive.

 Bill History